superflows-dev/sf-nav/README.md

 - **Search Input** (complete) - SfNav ships with a search input field
 - **Social Media** (complete) - SfNav accepts social media links as an un-ordered list and renders them into the footer
 - **Copyright Notice** (complete) - SfNav accepts copyright notice as input and renders it into the footer
-- **Notifications** (partially complete) - Notifications feature is in-built, which includes a notification bell and a dropdown list to show recent notifications
+- **Notifications** (complete) - Notifications feature is in-built, which includes a notification bell and a dropdown list to show recent notifications
 - Call-to-action Button (in-progress) - SfNav comes with a call-to-action button, which can be used to highlight key actions such as sign in and subscribe.
 - Profile Section (in-progress) - User profile section is also included, which can be used to show the status of a signed in user.
 It also includes a separate profile menu, that is customizable as well.
 - Announcement Banner (in-progress) - Provision for showing an announcement banner is also given on the top of the navigation bar